Alex Hassan

-Alexander Edward Hassan (born April 1, 1988) is an American former Major League Baseball (MLB) outfielder who played for the Boston Red Sox in 2014.
+Alexander Edward Hassan (born April 1, 1988) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Boston Red Sox in 2014.

 Amateur career

 A native of Quincy, Massachusetts, Hassan attended Boston College High School and Duke University.
 A two-way player in college, he posted a .342 average with three home runs and 39 runs batted in as a junior at Duke in 2009.
 He also led the team with 56 runs scored, while going 2-2 with a 4.10 earned run average and a team-leading eight saves in 16 games pitched.
 In 2008 and 2009, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League and was named a league all-star in 2009.
 He was selected by the Boston Red Sox in the 20th round of the 2009 draft.